adamelliotfields/lab/README.md

 ## Kernels

 Each kernel has its own installation instructions.
-I've included the [tslab](https://github.com/yunabe/tslab) kernel for TypeScript.
+I've included the [tslab](https://github.com/yunabe/tslab) kernel for TypeScript and [JupySQL](https://github.com/ploomber/jupysql) for SQL.
 Also check out the [evcxr](https://github.com/evcxr/evcxr) kernel for Rust.

+## Databases

+With JupySQL you can connect to an in-memory SQLite database using `%sql sqlite://` or an in-memory DuckDB database using `%sql duckdb://`.
+[Read the docs](https://jupysql.ploomber.io) for more.

+To actually run a database container inside your Codespace, you'll want to use [Docker-in-Docker](https://github.com/devcontainers/features/tree/main/src/docker-in-docker).